 2 Ways to Master Your Next Phone Interview

-Every day, qualified candidates fall out of the running for good jobs for one petty reason– they suck at answering phone interview questions.
+Every day, qualified candidates fall out of the running for good jobs for one petty reason– they suck at mastering the art of the phone interview.

-But there’s a very simple formula for winning at phone interviews– and it’s more obvious than you think.
+But there’s a very simple formula for winning at phone interviews– and it may not be as obvious as you think.

 Here are the rules: